open-source-tabletop/squadrons/fractured-skies.md

 | :------------------------ | :-: | :-: | :-: | :-: | :-: | :-: | :-------------------- |
 | Strike Fighter            |  3  |  6" |  3+ |  3+ |  5  |  4  |                       |

-Heavy Machine Gun and Rockets
+A Strike Fighter is armed with a Heavy Machine Gun and may add either Rockets or Plasma Cannons.
-Or plasma cannons
-Countermeasures

 ### Heavy Gunship